glouw/rr/README.md

 Each operator supports its relational variant: `+=`, `-=`, `/=`, `*=`, `%=`, `**=`, `%%=`, `//=`.

-Operators and relational variants can be supported with `queue`, `map`, and `string` types.
+Operators and relational variants have optional support for `queue`, `map`, and `string` types.

 #### Queues

-Queues, also known as lists (with O(1) front and back operations!), can store value types.
+Queues (also known as lists with O(1) front and back operations), can store value types:

 ```
 Main()